MicrosoftDocs/power-pages-docs/power-pages-docs/admin/lifecycle.md

 # Power Pages lifecycle

-A Power Pages website is always created as a trial.
-A trial website, which expires after 30 days, is useful for trying out its capabilities at no cost.
+A Power Pages website is always created as a trial, in a production, sandbox or trial environment.
+A trial website is useful for trying out its capabilities at no cost.
+If the trial site is created in a trial environment, then the trial site expires after 30 days or when your trial environment expires, whichever is earlier.
+If the trial site is created in a non-expiring environment like production or sandbox, then your trial site expires after 90 days.
 After it expires, the website is suspended and shut down.
 Seven days after it's suspended, the trial website host is deleted.
 You'll be notified at every stage of the website lifecycle; nearing suspension, suspended, deleted, and converted from trial to production; through toast notifications and email.

 > [!NOTE]
 > - The process of [converting](convert-site.md) a website is a different process than [migrating](migrate-site-configuration.md) a website.